”the house is on fire”

 The Earth’s ecosystems show higher temperatures.
 Draught, flooding, cyclones, rising sea levels; heat waves, fires, most recently in California.
 In only two years, the Arctic has lost land areas the equivalent of five Great Britain.
 The ice in Greenland has started to melt, and so has the glaciers of Himalaya; should the warming continue, forty percent of all species will be extinct before 2050.

 The tipping points.
 This is the term the journalist Andreas Malm opts for to depict the critical situation in which life, all life, is at stake.
-The tipping point is a location in time and space where the content of the chalice overflows.
+The tipping point is a location in time and space in which, literally speaking, the content of the chalice overflows.
 A condition of the Earth caused by Western civilization’s intensified consumption of fossil fuels; oil, coal, natural gas, emissions of methane.

 The large discharges of climate gasses started after 1850, but the pivotal change took place as late as 1976-1977.
 The temperature rose by 0,3 degrees, and 0,2 degrees in the decades that followed.
 Since 2000 the rate has increased even more, between 1990 and 1999 it was 1 percent, between 2000 and 2004, it was 3 percent.